dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 Like filling out a resume, you create a static profile which you can periodically update.
 You add your friends from college, from work, from the places you volunteer, etc. Someone might even leave an endorsement.
 You are forced to encapsulate a static version of who you are.

 It commoditizes people and forces them to act in stiff and artificial ways.
 We already saw its effects above in the form of artificial networking and virtue signaling.
-Instead of building a professional profile that can be dynamic and about what you want to be and where you want to grow professionally, LinkedIn favors the past and static you.
+Instead of building a professional profile that can be dynamic and about what you want to be and where you want to grow, LinkedIn favors the past and static you.

-Throughout all this, you are distinctly aware that you are a product that is here to sell yourself to others.
+Throughout all this, you feel that that you are a product who is here to sell to others.
 This clouds your attitudes and actions on the platform.

-When you commoditize yourself, you can’t help but feel slightly dehumanized.
+When you commoditize yourself, you can’t help but feel somewhat dehumanized.
 It forces people to be fake.
 It makes them optimize for ATS algorithms for a job, and not for genuine connection or learning.
 This has given rise to an entire cottage industry of people whose entire job is to help you hack, fix, push, pull the levers of LinkedIn.

 This would be okay if it were companies trying to optimize for customers and potential candidates.
 But it is candidates themselves who are commoditizing themselves.
-It is slightly shocking that people pay for the privilege of becoming more of a neat product.
+It is shocking that people pay for the privilege of becoming more of a neat product.

 **Most people don’t want to think of themselves as a brand.** This brand-building myth has given rise to the over-inflated profiles that verge on the side of looking like spam.
 But once again, who’s noticing, since that’s all a mess anyways.

-I think this brand based thinking has gone far enough.
+This brand based thinking has gone far enough.
 You and I are not brands.
 We are people.
 The real question is: how do we let our humanity shine through?
 I’ll answer that later on in this essay.

-For 95% of the people out there, their personal brands can simply be what they’ve learned, can do, and what they’d want to learn and what they would like to do.
+For 95% of the people out there, their personal brands can be what they’ve learned, can do, and what they’d want to learn and what they would like to do, their contributions and ever growing knowledge and connections in a certain topic.
 And Lynda is an exciting platform, but it remains inaccessible to most users who do not have a pro account.

-Similarly, LinkedIn Groups are either silent ghost towns or a self-promotional spam-fest of users shouting into the void to other self-promoters.

 ### Broken Recruiting